Guastalla: History

 The area of Guastalla was probably settled by Etruscans as early as the 7th century BC, but the name of the city is mentioned for the first time in 864 AD.
+During the Middle Ages, Guastalla was the centre of a rich agricultural estate, or curtes, and was used as a toll point for merchandise passing up and down the River Po.
 Of Lombard origin, the city was ruled by the Torelli family from 1406 to 1539, when it became the capital of a duchy under the Gonzaga family and housed artists like Guercino and Torquato Tasso.
 From 1621 to 1748, it was part of its own Duchy of Guastalla.
 Then with the Treaty of Aix-la-Chapelle, the city became part of the Duchy of Parma, Piacenza e Guastalla, to which it belonged until 1847, when it was inherited by the Duke of Modena.
 Since the unification of Italy in 1861, Guastalla has been a part of Italy proper.

 Industry

-Bertazzoni, For over 140 years, Bertazzoni cooking appliances have brought the best of home-cooked food to family tables worldwide.
-Renowned for exceptional engineering and a deep commitment to food and family values, Bertazzoni was born in Emilia-Romagna, Italy, and is now available globally.
-Whether you prefer built-in or freestanding models, Bertazzoni appliances empower you to cook with precision, creativity, and flavour.
+Bertazzoni, Beginning in 1882, Bertazzoni became a major manufacturer of domestic ovens and other domestic appliances, initially based on wood burning stoves that were in trains passing through Guastalla, nowadays it is one of the leading manufacturers of high-end domestic appliances worldwide.

 SMEG (from Smalterie Metallurgiche Emiliane Guastalla), a major manufacturer of high-end domestic appliances, was founded by Vittorio Bertazzoni in Guastalla in 1948, where it still has its headquarters.